-- .
-Students develop an understanding of construction and the built environment, the importance of health and safety in the construction industry, and the employment opportunities in the industry. - · Students learn to interpret drawings of domestic buildings and demonstrate awareness of the issues surrounding sustainable development in the construction - tudents develop an understanding and a working knowledge of CAD in the construction industry. - · Students complete a woodwork-based project
+- Students develop an understanding of construction and the built environment, the importance of health and safety in the construction industry, and the employment opportunities in the industry - Students learn to interpret drawings of domestic buildings and demons surrounding sustainable development in the construction industry. - Students develop an understanding and a working knowledge of CAD in the construction industry. - · Students complete a woodwork-based project